neo0311/PPP_64845/README.md

 # PPP_64845

-FEAMAL
+PYANNET
 ======
-This folder contains source files of the FEAMAL package which consists of the codes for neural network and data preparation.
+This folder contains source files of the PYANNET package which consists of the codes for neural network and data preparation.
 ------------------